XodoDocs/itext-legacy-tmc-techblog/html2pdf/tagmapping.md

-# HTML 2 PDF :: How HTML tags are mapped onto iText layout objects
+# pdfHTML :: How HTML tags are mapped onto iText layout objects

 ## iText Layout objects

-iText has had a document model for a long time and it has allowed developers to quickly grasp how to use iText without having to know much about the PDF specification.
-The model we use closely resembles HTML, because this model, used by both HTML and iText, is based on how documents are formed structurally.
+iText’s a document model allows developers to quickly grasp how to use iText without having to understand the PDF specification.
+The model we use closely resembles HTML, and is based on how documents are formed structurally.
 This model is designed using concepts that most people can easily understand, such as paragraphs and tables. iText uses objects such as these to simplify the creation of PDF documents and HTML uses similar objects to let you construct HTML files.
-If you look at both models then you'll see that there are a lot of similarities.
-There are so many similarities that during the design process of the iText 7 layout module we took a few ideas and implemented these into the iText model, e.g. based on the p-tag's nesting behavior it is not possible to nest Paragraph objects in iText.
+If you look at both models you'll see a number of similarities.
+So many in fact, that during the design process for the iText 7 layout module we took a few ideas and implemented them into the iText model.

 Having so much so overlap between HTML and iText objects means that the object models can easily be mapped onto one another.
 There are a few tags in HTML that don't make sense in the context of PDF, but most do correspond to an iText equivalent.
 This table gives you a brief overview of the default mapping we provided: